-Talking about your genitals in vague terms isn’t helpful for anyone, and perpetuates the idea that your vagina or penis (or whatever in between) is off-limits for discussion in any real way.
-This only harms us.
+Talking about genitals and reproductive anatomy in vague terms isn’t helpful, and perpetuates the idea that the genitals are off-limits for discussion in any natural way.
+This avoidance only harms us and our children.

-A good reason why explaining the different areas of your child’s genitals to them is not just for their own benefit in life, but to help explain their pain or discomfort to you when it matters.
-If something goes wrong, you need to be able to clarify which part – exactly – has a problem.
+Explaining the different areas of your child’s genitals to them is not just for their own benefit in life, but to help explain their pain or discomfort to you or their doctor or teacher when it matters.
+If something is wrong, you need to be able to clarify which part – exactly – has a problem.
 ‘Down there’ just isn’t good enough.

 Calling body parts by their real names is even more important when it comes to abuse prevention, with standard dialect being a key component of protecting kids.

-Age-appropriate anatomically-correct terms promote positive body image, self-confidence, and facilitate better parent-child communication.
+Age-appropriate anatomically correct terms promote positive body image and self-confidence and facilitate better parent-child communication.
 This discourages perpetrators, who often employ shame and secrets as a tool.
-If abuse does occur, it is a useful tool to figuring out just what has gone on and where.
+If abuse does occur, it is a useful tool for figuring out just what has gone on and where.

-Private parts of private parts, and kids need to know nobody else is allowed to touch theirs.
+Private parts are private parts, and kids need to know nobody else is allowed to touch theirs without their consent.
 This matters.
-Opening the lines of communication means kids can feel safe and comfortable asking questions and talking about their bodies.
+Opening the lines of communication means children can feel safe and comfortable asking questions and talking about their bodies.

 - Vagina